 By providing exceptional educational opportunities that motivate and engage each student, all students will complete school prepared for ongoing learning as well as community and global responsibilities.

-The School District of Collier County serves 48,000 total students in 29 elementary schools, 10 middle schools, 8 high schools, and a PreK-12 school (Everglades City School).
+The School District of Collier County serves 48,000 total students in 31 elementary schools, 10 middle schools, 8 high schools, 1 virtual school, and a PreK-12 school (Everglades City School).
 There are also 13 Alternative School Programs.

 The district’s two technical colleges (Lorenzo Walker Technical College and Immokalee Technical College) and adult education programs (located at several sites throughout the district) offer students both short- and long-term programs.

 - The school district and all of its schools are accredited by AdvancED, the parent organization for the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).
 Click here to read the results of our 2017 Quality Assurance Review.

 - The District employs approximately 3,200 highly qualified teachers, 46% with advanced degrees.